stratosphereips/StratosphereTestingFramework/README.md

 ### TODO
+- The experiment can only be run from the machine that has the netflow file.
+Unless we transfer the netflow file...?
 - Delete all the labels from one group-id
 - Solve how to train the models globally and for a given experiment.
 - Add labels to packets